rayven2129/q-social/INSTALL.md

 ## Python 3.13 Compatibility

-This project has been updated to work with Python 3.13.
-Follow these steps to set up the environment:
+This project has been updated to work with Python 3.13 using only stable, well-maintained packages.

 ### 1. Create Virtual Environment